 - ⅓ cup light brown sugar packed

 FOR THE BROWNIES

-- 5 whole sheets graham crackers or enough to cover bottom of 9 x 9 inch pan
+- 5 whole sheets graham crackers or enough to cover the bottom of a 9 inch square pan

 - Preheat oven to 350 F and line a baking sheet with parchment paper.

-- Pulse graham crackers in a food processor to crumbs.
+- Pulse graham crackers in a food processor.
 Some larger pieces are okay.

-2. Arrange the graham crackers to create a single layer that covers the bottom of the prepared pan.
+- Arrange the graham cracker sheets in a single layer to cover the bottom of the pan.
 In a medium sized bowl, whisk to combine the cocoa powder, flour, and salt.
 Set aside.

-3. Melt the butter and semisweet chocolate together in a bowl in the microwave.
+- Melt the butter and chopped semisweet chocolate together in a large microwave safe bowl in the microwave.
 Microwave in 20 second intervals, stirring in between until melted.
-Add the sugar and whisk til combined.
+Add the sugar to the butter and chocolate mixture.
+Whisk til combined.
 Add the eggs followed by the vanilla and whisk until smooth.
-Stir in the dry ingredients until just combined, being careful not to overmix.
-Pour the batter over the graham crackers in the baking dish.
+Use a spatula to stir in the dry ingredients until just combined.
+Be careful not to overmix.
+Pour the batter over the graham crackers in the pan.

-4. Bake for 25 to 30 minutes or until a toothpick comes out clean or almost clean when inserted in the middle of the brownies.
+- Bake for 25 to 30 minutes or until a toothpick comes out clean or almost clean when inserted in the middle of the brownies.
 Remove from the oven and immediately sprinkle a little flaky sea salt on top of the brownies.
-Sprinkle some graham cracker crumbs over top.
-Evenly arrange the Hershey bar pieces on top of the brownies then place the large marshmallows evenly on top of the chocolate.
-Scatter the mini marshmallows then sprinkle more graham cracker crumbs on top of the chocolate and marshmallows.
+Sprinkle half the graham cracker crumbs over top, the milk chocolate pieces and marshmallows evenly on top of the chocolate.
+Scatter the mini marshmallows and the remaining graham cracker crumbs on top.